 In 2014, I, Sachiko Tamashige, asked Akihisa to make a magic mirror with a pattern of the galaxy instead of the religious motif for the exhibition at the Museum of Kyoto University.
 It was part of the major exhibition to introduce the history of the astronomy of Kyoto University and its observatory “Kwasan Observatory”.

-The head of the observatory asked me to promote the new telescope “SEIMEI” which they have been developing by using the most advanced high technology method provided by the company in Gifu.
+The former head of the observatory, Kazunari Shibata, in 2014 asked me to promote the new telescope “SEIMEI” in Okayama, which they have been developing by using the most advanced high technology method provided by the company in Gifu.
 Gifu is a region that has a long tradition of sword making.
 This company had developed a special technique of grinding high tech mirrors for the telescope.
 I wanted to bridge between the cosmology of astronomy and that of ancient Shintoism by juxtaposing a fragment of mirror from the new telescope and the traditional magic bronze mirror with the pattern of the galaxy created by Akihisa.
 I believe that any kind of mirror always has been reflecting the truth of the universe.

 Sachiko Tamashige is a Japanese freelance journalist based in Kyoto, she has been working for various media such as broadcasting companies such as BBC, NHK, as well as the newspapers such as Japan Times, Asahi Shinbun and female magazines etc. specialising in cultures such as architecture, design and art.
 The style of writing is to put any kind of theme of culture in a social-historical context.
 If you would like to read any of Tamashige’s article in English, google Sachiko Tamashige, Japan Times, such as Seeing where Shinto and Buddhism cross.